mavryk-network/GoMavryk/cmd/tzcompose/README.md

 ### Error Handling

-Per default, tzcompose will stop executing all pipelines when the first error occurs.
+Per default, mvcompose will stop executing all pipelines when the first error occurs.
 This may be a configuration, network communication or transaction state error.
 Sometimes it is useful to skip non-critical expected errors such as re-activating an already active baker.
-Since tzcompose does not know what is critical to your pipeline and what not, you can use the `on-error` argument to specify how an error is handled.
+Since mvcompose does not know what is critical to your pipeline and what not, you can use the `on-error` argument to specify how an error is handled.

 ```yaml
 - task: transfer